 $ ml Octave

 Octave on clusters is linked to a highly optimized MKL mathematical library.
 This provides threaded parallelization to many Octave kernels, notably the linear algebra subroutines.
 Octave runs these heavy calculation kernels without any penalty.
 By default, Octave would parallelize to 24 threads on Salomon.
-You may control the threads by setting the OMP_NUM_THREADS environment variable.
+You may control the threads by setting the

 ssh -X parameter for X11 forwarding.
 Run Octave: